zkoevaari/csv-detect-missing/tests/TESTS.md

 Date capabilities can be demonstrated with this file, including various time zones.
 Also because several missions did not reach the Moon (although some were close), the empty landing date field should halt the program as invalid, needing the -a flag to proceed.

+### apollo_ordered.csv

+Same as _apollo.csv_, except flights have been ordered by total mission duration, to easily test negative date gaps between subsequent lines.

 ### moon.csv

-This is basically an excerpt from apollo.csv containing only the Moon landing dates.
+This is basically an excerpt from _apollo.csv_ containing only the Moon landing dates.
 It was heavily edited to test date parsing, column no. 2 includes several different RFC3339 format variations, which should all be accepted by the parser.

 - delimiter: space
 - index: 2